PaloAltoNetworks/KIEMPossible/README.md

 - Audit logging configured for the cluster (`AKS->Cluster->Monitoring->Diagnostic Settings->Kubernetes Audit`) and permissions to retrieve the logs

 #### GCP
-- While the majority of the logic exists, GCP is not currently fully supported due to the rate limit enforced for the Logging API
+- While the majority of the logic exists, GCP is not currently fully supported due to the rate limit enforced for the Logging API and the log structure

 #### Local
 - Name of the target cluster